Skip to main content

 Horizon Europe

-PERIN evolved from the GPPQ - Office for the Promotion of the R&D Framework Program - and extended its activities to Research & Innovation, Erasmus+, Space and Digital funding programs.
+PERIN evolved from GPPQ – Office for the Promotion of the R&D Framework Program – and has expanded its activities to include Research & Innovation, Erasmus+, Space, and funding programs in the digital field.

-The FCT coordinates support to the scientific and technological community for:
+The FCT coordinates support for the scientific and technological community in order to:

 European Research Council (ERC)

-A researcher-oriented program that supports excellent research through a pan-European competition in all fields of research.
+Program aimed at researchers that supports excellence in research through a pan-European competition in all fields of research.

-• Starting Grant (StG) for researchers with experience between 2 and 7 years after completing their doctorate.
+• Starting Grant (StG) for researchers with between 2 and 7 years of experience after completing their PhD.

-• Consolidator Grant (CoG) for researchers with experience between 7 and 12 years after completing their doctorate.
+• Consolidator Grant (CoG) for researchers with between 7 and 12 years of experience after completing their PhD.

 • Advanced Grant (AdG) for established research leaders.